whizzbbig/solutions-of-errors-floema_course-/README.md

 # Note
 ```
 don't lose patience follow the course till the end of the slide and if you not able to counter
-the error or bizzaro'ends showing no errors then come to this repo
+the error or bizzaro'ends showing no errors then come to this repo.
 ```

+[Pull Request](https://github.com/whizzbbig/solutions-of-errors/pulls) to add more solutions of errors

 ## Errors